kurlepurva91-create/Task-4-Purva-kurle/README.md

 ## Conclusion

-This project helped me understand Java programming concepts such as user input, variables, conditional statements, switch statements, loops, and arithmetic operations.
-It also helped me understand how to create a simple Currency Converter application using Java.
+This project helped me understand Java concepts such as BigDecimal, Scanner, switch statements, loops, conditional statements, and input validation.
+It also helped me understand how currency conversion can be performed using predefined exchange rates and how to display accurate results with two decimal places.